inspec/inspec/docs/resources.rst

    end

 parse_config_file -- DONE
 =====================================================
 Use the ``parse_config_file`` InSpec resource to test arbitrary configuration files.

 Syntax -- DONE (is this really "identical" to the parse_config syntax?)
 -----------------------------------------------------
 A ``parse_config_file`` InSpec resource block declares the location of the configuration file to be tested, and then which settings in that file are to be tested.
-Because this InSpec resource relies on arbitrary configuration files, the test itself is often arbitrary and relies on custom |ruby| code.
-For example:
+Because this InSpec resource relies on arbitrary configuration files, the test itself is often arbitrary and relies on custom |ruby| code:

 .. code-block:: ruby